onecx/onecx-local-env/versions/v1/README.md

 ## Overview

 v1 contains services for Traefik, Postgres, Keycloak and all currently existing OneCX products (SVC, BFF, UI).
 Some of these services are started by default, while others can only be started via specific profiles.
-For more details on the available services, networks, volumes and profiles, please refer to the ["Components"](#components) section of this document.
+For more details on the available services, profiles, environment variables, networks and volumes, please refer to the ["Components"](#components) section of this document.

 ## Running OneCX Local Env v1